boraorcun/DARE/README.md

 In other two examples, an engine having same combustor properties, but undefined nozzle profile were designed by user-defined nozzle expansion ratio and using perfect expansion.

 * ```Examples/Scramjet/1/```: shows the design solution of a scramjet engine with pre-defined nozzle profile which is detailed above.
-* ```Examples/Scramjet/2/```: shows the design solution of a scramjet engine with expansion ratio at the nozzle with perfect expansion calculations.
+* ```Examples/Scramjet/2/```: shows the design solution of a scramjet engine, assuming perfect expansion at the nozzle, with the flow exiting at a pressure 10% higher than the ambient atmospheric pressure.
+Nozzle divergence angle is defined as 15°.
 * ```Examples/Ramjet/1/```: shows the design solution of a ramjet engine with pre-defined nozzle profile which is detailed above.
-* ```Examples/Ramjet/2/```: shows the design solution of a ramjet engine with expansion ratio at the nozzle with perfect expansion calculations.
+* ```Examples/Ramjet/2/```: shows the design solution of a ramjet engine, assuming perfect expansion at the nozzle, with the flow exiting at a pressure 10% higher than the ambient atmospheric pressure.
+Nozzle divergence angle is defined as 15°.
 * In these examples of the scramjet and ramjet, the functions of the codes are given below:
    * ```Examples/Functions/thermophysical_properties_calculation_fun.m```: calculating thermophysical properties of the species, including enthalpy [kJ/kg], entropy [kJ/kg/K], specific heat [kJ/kg].
    * ```Examples/Functions/enthalpy_calculation_fun.m```: calculating enthalpy of each species.